 Unity Software Developer

 Trevor is the lead software developer for the Virtual Lab.
 He's a generalist Unity developer who is interested in applications for game engines outside of the conventional games industry.

 Ryan has a bachelor of science degree in Physics and Mathematics from Rutgers University, with an associates degree in Computer Science.
 He has a special interest in the emerging field of integrated photonics, and is contributing to multiple online education efforts at AIM Photonics Academy.

-Samuel Serna received the degree in Engineering Physics from the National University of Colombia (Sede Medellin) in 2010 and a double master’s degree from the Friedrich-Schiller-University Jena (Germany) in “Photonics” and the Institute d’Optique Graduate School Paris (France) in “Optics, Matter and Plasmas” (Erasmus Mundus Master scholarship: Optics in Science & Technology -OpSciTech), in 2013.
-At present he is an OSA Ambassador 2019 and a postdoctoral researcher in a collaborative project involving the Centre for Nanoscience and Nanotechnology (C2N-Université Paris-Sud-Université Paris-Saclay), DMSE (MIT) and AIM Academy.
+Samuel is a 2019 OSA Ambassador.
+He received a double master’s degree from the Friedrich-Schiller-University Jena (Germany) in “Photonics” and the Institute d’Optique Graduate School Paris (France) in “Optics, Matter and Plasmas” (Erasmus Mundus Master scholarship: Optics in Science & Technology -OpSciTech), in 2013.

 Sameena A Shaffeullah

 Spring 2018 - Worked on data integration/visualization for the radial waveguide bend simulation.
 Created data structures to hold simulation and experimental data, and wrote code to display that data in text, images, and graphs.